-Understanding how the capital market works is an essential prerequisite to learning how to trade and invest.
-Learn more about financial markets in NSE Academy Certified Capital Market Professional (E-NCCMP) course on Elearnmarkets.
+Understanding how the Indian capital market works is an essential prerequisite to learning how to trade and invest.

 Alternatively, you may move such funds into the bank or financial institution, invest in various schemes, so in turn, this money will flow into the economy via financial markets.
 Saving not only generates funds for you but also for the economy as a whole.

-Thus, capital markets play a vital role in the mobilization of these savings/liquid cash for investment purposes.
+Thus, the Indian capital market plays a vital role in the mobilization of these savings/liquid cash for investment purposes.

 By allowing a platform for infusing capital in the economy, trading of securities, raising long-term finance etc financial market plays an imperative role in keeping the economy rolling.

 Financial markets are majorly divided into following components:

 What is a Capital Market?